Common Wildlife Problems in West Palm

 Noises coming from the attic space are a clear indicator of the presence of nuisance wildlife.
 As we've said before on this site, wildlife are attracted to the space because it provides shelter from elements, a place to hid from predators, and usually has a temperature and light-level suitable for them.
 Take the common brown bat for an example: attic space provides the ultimate in comfort for these nocturnal creatures.
 Bats are actually quite small creatures when they fold in their wings, so they can wedge themselves into attic vents and between cracks in fascia board and soffit where predators can't follow.
 Once they're inside, they can enjoy dim lighting during the daylight hours, and are able to hang from trusses or beams to sleep.
 The temperature inside the attic will be warm enough for them year-round, and there is plenty of room for them to start a colony and begin breeding during the months of May through August.

 Getting rid of animals in the attic is very important for those living in West Palm and the surrounding areas.
 Because most of the homes in suburban areas are so closely placed together, you and your neighbors will have a big problem in only a little bit of time if you don't take care of it ASAP.
 While animals like raccoons do not live in large packs, a group of two or three raccoons will travel from yard to yard, eating is fill of whatever food it can find, and sleeping wherever it can.
 They are commonly found making a nest in the attic space, but may take naps outside under porches, behind sheds, and other dark places during the day.
 If you have any kind of wildlife in your attic, it will probably have made itself at home in your yard, too.
-Possums and bats don't usually damage the yard space, but these kinds of animals, if inside your attic, will probably be leaving droppings in the yard.
+Possums and bats don't usually damage the yard space, but these kinds of animals, if inside your attic, will probably be leaving droppings in the yard, Opossum Poop is extremely easy to identify as they leave it pretty much anywhere.
 These droppings are highly dangerous and you'll want to make sure that pets and small children do not go investigating them.

 Wild Animals in the Yard and Garden